marcossFarias/sortado/README.md

 ## Usage
 Currently, the code is designed for basic usage.
-In the main function, we generate a collection of arrays with different sizes.
+In the main function, we sort a small sample from the actual database.
-These arrays are then used as parameters for various sorting algorithms.
-This process provides a general understanding of the algorithms’ behavior.
+This process provides a general understanding of the algorithms' behavior.

 For more detailed time metrics, navigate to the ‘benchmarks’ directory and execute the ‘Benchmark Runner’ class.
 Please note, if you wish to run individual benchmarks, you will need to install the JMH extension for IntelliJ.